 Compliance analytics workshops to identify and prioritize analytics

-Once you have determined the key stakeholder that need to be involved in your compliance analytics program, the next step is to focus on the highest-areas of compliance risk.
+Once you have determined the key stakeholder that needs to be involved in your compliance analytics program, the next step is to focus on the highest areas of compliance risk.
 In my experience, the best way to identify areas of compliance risk, the processes needed to protect the organization, and the appropriate technology solution for your organization is to conduct compliance risk-assessment workshops.
 The objective of the workshop is to identify the current state program and processes.

 To help determine the strength of your program, you need to ask the following questions: